Our recommendations are made independently through Research & Testing. We may receive commissions from purchases made via our links.

 The buttons, at least, are well sized and built into the front of the machine, so not protruding.
 Some may like this look, but we found the design lacking in terms of hygienic upkeep because you can’t clean between the buttons so easily.

-The nozzles, however, were easy to clean as detailed in our ease of use evaluation.
-The traction of the buttons when dispensing water is not bad—perhaps a little stiff— but we have tested designs where the buttons were more problematic.
+The nozzles, however, were easy to clean as detailed in our ease-of-use evaluation.
+The traction of the buttons when dispensing water is not bad—perhaps a little stiff— but not as stiff as the buttons on another machine we tested, the Euhomy.

 Material